jamesm224/phage-plasmid-classification/README.md

 # Phage-Plasmid Classification

-Here we classified, sorted, and analyzed phage-plasmids from over 1,100,000 genomes from 4 databases to obtain a large, comprehensive collection of 5,743 unique P-P sequences.
+Here we classified, sorted, and analyzed phage-plasmids from over 1,100,000 genomes from 4 databases to obtain a large, comprehensive collection of 5,743 unique P-P sequences from a diverse array of environmental source locations.

 Phage-Plasmid Example: